gruntwork-io/terragrunt/docs/_docs/02_features/debugging.md

     terraform code)
   - Print instructions on how to invoke terraform against the generated file to reproduce exactly the same terraform output as you saw when invoking `terragrunt`.
-This will help you to understand whether the problem is coming from
+This will help you to understand where the problem is coming from.

 The flag's goal is to help you determine which of these three major areas is the root cause of your problem: